CSRAMS/WCPCI/src/run/RUNNER.md

 `fork`, and continue from the `child` branch of the fork.
 This will put us in the PID namespace.

 To perform this switch our service process needs to be able to know when we fork, otherwise it'll only keep track of the parent process and not the child.
-To do this we send a message (`WorkerMessage::ChildPid`) back to the service process over stdout telling it that we've forked, and giving it the child's new PID.
+To do this we send a message (`WorkerMessage::RequestUidGidMap`) back to the service process over stdout telling it that we've forked, and giving it the child's new PID.
+The name of this message is more related to the next step but we combine the two for simplicity.

 The service process then knows it should now wait for the child process to exit, and not the parent.
 The parent exits immediately after forking, and the child continues on.